twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/content-of-dhamma-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  07-21 add: After Samādhi, Develop Vipassanā
+  08-10 rev. full-text and cover of Bound volume of "Two Sides of A Coin" and "A Noble Search" 07-21 add: After Samādhi, Develop Vipassanā
   05-01 rev. two books--thae-inn-gu-ukkattha-and-candima-14pt-print-B5.pdf
   04-28 rev. Appendix, full text print, etc.